 A publisher with a strong brand will tend to pay a lower royalty.

 The royalty for Dummies books or Love Inspired Romances will be lower than the royalty from their brandless competitors.

 The publisher of Dummies books pays a low royalty because readers know their brand.
 Consumers see that yellow cover, and they know it means a complicated subject will be explained in terms they can understand.
 Because of that powerful brand, the publisher can pay the author a lower royalty.

 But very few publishers have strong brands.
-Most readers have no idea who publishes the books they buy.
+Most readers have no idea which traditional publisher their books come from.